soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 **No prior knowledge of ontologies, RDF, OWL, CIDOC CRM, or WissKI** is required.

 Experience with collection, object, or research data is helpful.
-If possible, bring an example object or research question from your own field.

 ---